jhsware/safe-utils/README.md

 ## safeConcat ##
 Concat an arbitrary number of arguments.
-If you wrap a property accessor in an arrow function, we will skip it if it doesn't resolve.
+If you wrap a property accessor in an arrow function, we will skip it if it throws an exception.
+This is just a convenience, you could achieve the same with safeGet and an empty string as default value.

 ```
 const {safeConcat} = require('safe-utils')